Skullabs/kos/docs_src/manual/architecture/kos-plugins.md

 # Kos Plugins
-Kos Plugins are useful to change how any internal component will work on Kos, being it provided by Kos itself or a Vert.x one.
+Kos Plugins are useful to change how any internal component will work, being it provided by Kos itself or a Vert.x one.
+Plugins are the only entrypoint that allows developers to mutate `kos.api.KosContext` (through `kos.api.MutableKosContext`).

-## The Kos Context
-`kos.api.KosContext` is the backbone of the system, contains all basic components in which Kos will interact with.
-Thus, to avoid misconfiguration, there will be only one instance of this object (managed by Kos) in the  whole application.
-The only way to mutate its content is by creating a `kos.api.Plugin` implementation.
+To learn more about KosContext, check [this page](../kos-context/).

 ## Creating a Plugin
 Creating a plugin is easy.
 All it's needed is exposing an implementation of